Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Introduction

-{\paragraph{Independent result in \cite{golowich2023planning}.} We note that after acceptance of the present paper, an updated version of \cite{golowich2022planning} in its proceedings form appeared online, i.e., \cite{golowich2023planning}.
+\paragraph{Independent result in \cite{golowich2023planning}.} We note that after the acceptance to ICML 2023 of the preliminary version of the paper, an updated version of \cite{golowich2022planning} in its proceedings form appeared online, i.e., \cite{golowich2023planning}.
 In \cite{golowich2023planning}, a quasi-polynomial-time planning algorithm for solving a class of partially observable stochastic games was also discussed.
 There are several differences compared to our results.
-First, in the class of POSGs considered in \cite{golowich2023planning}, the observation is identical for all the players, and each player has access to the joint action history of all the players.
-Interestingly, this setting exactly corresponds to the \emph{fully-sharing/symmetric-information} case covered by our information-sharing framework (see \textbf{Example 3} in \S\ref{sec:example}).
-Moreover, we study both Nash equilibrium (NE) in cooperative/zero-sum games and correlated equilibrium (CE), coarse correlated equilibrium (CCE) in general-sum games, while \cite{golowich2023planning} only focuses on finding CCE in general-sum games; we also establish a result for \emph{learning} equilibriums in POSGs with both quasi-polynomial sample and computation complexities, while \cite{golowich2023planning} only focuses on planning with model knowledge.}
+First, in the class of POSGs considered in \cite{golowich2023planning}, the observation is identical for all the agents, and each agent has access to the joint action history of all the agents.
+Notably, this setting exactly corresponds to the \emph{fully-sharing/symmetric-information} case covered by our information-sharing framework (see \Cref{exam:sym} in \Cref{sec:example}).
+Moreover, we study both Nash equilibrium (NE) in cooperative/zero-sum games and correlated equilibrium (CE), coarse correlated equilibrium (CCE) in general-sum games, while \cite{golowich2023planning} only focused on finding CCE in general-sum games; we also establish a result for \emph{learning} equilibria in POSGs with both quasi-polynomial sample and computational complexities, while \cite{golowich2023planning} only focused planning with model knowledge.
+Additionally, we also establish results for team-optimum learning for Dec-POMDPs under certain structural conditions.